 Forever A is

 Eventually A is a container that will eventually yield a value of type

 A Until B is a stream of type

 A terminated with a value of type

-B. Using these types, IO operations can have types like
+B. Using these types, IO operations can have

 Forever (Int, Int) for mouse position,

-Eventually Bytestring for receiving network data, and
+Eventually Bytestring for receiving network data,

 Char `Until` Nothing for standard input.

-Evan Czaplicki's Paper goes over the many different attempts to implement Functional Reactive Programming.
+Evan Czaplicki's Paper goes over the many attempts to implement Functional Reactive Programming.
 However, for distributed systems, a complete functional reactive language is unnecessary.
 Instead, we can learn from Arrowised FRP, and model processes as Signal Functions.
 This model may help us describe the distributed services that Matrix is orchestrating.